Shandana Minhas: Other works

-Minhas is primarily a novelist but has also written for stage, screen and opinion pages.
-Her short story, The New Woman in the Old Flat, was published in the Griffith Review’s ‘New Asia Now’ issue showcasing “outstanding young writers from the countries at the centre of Asia’s ongoing transformation”, in 2015.
+Minhas's short story,The New Woman in the Old Flat, was published in the Griffith Review’s ‘New Asia Now’ issue showcasing “outstanding young writers from the countries at the centre of Asia’s ongoing transformation”, in 2015.
 Other stories have appeared in literary magazines such as The Indian Quarterly, and A Pakistani Homecoming was published in Dawn, the country's most widely read newspaper, to mark the 70th anniversary of Independence.

 Since 1997, Minhas has been a regular contributor to Pakistani and international publications.
 Her columns and essays have been featured in the Herald, The Express Tribune, EPW and DNA India.
 She has scripted several documentary films, with subjects covering human rights, environmental and development issues in Karachi, and Balochistan.
 She wrote and co-directed with Maheen Zia, in 2003, a short film about the murders of Shia doctors in Pakistan.

+She was expert faculty for the 2020 and 2021 International Writing Program’s workshop for young writers, Between the Lines: Peace and the Writing Experience.